Keep Music Education in Our Schools

 Music Education is an Important Part of School Curriculum

-Over the past 10 years or so, many school programs have been cut to reduce budgets and save money.
+In recent years, many school programs have been cut to reduce budgets and save money.
 Those hardest hit are physical education, art and music classes.
 The tragedy of these curriculum adjustments is that they rob children of the opportunity to learn through different mediums.

 Elementary school music classes compliment and build on other skills children are learning in their regular classrooms.
 These include: